Please ensure Javascript is enabled for purposes of website accessibility

 int skip

-Optional value specifying the number of events to skip at the beginning of the result.
+Optional value specifying the number of data points to skip at the beginning of the result.

 bool reversed

 Optional specification of the direction of the request.
-By default, range requests move forward from startIndex, collecting events after startIndex from the stream.
-A reversed request will collect events before startIndex from the stream.
+By default, range requests move forward from startIndex, collecting data points after startIndex from the stream.
+A reversed request will collect data points before startIndex from the stream.

 SdsBoundaryType boundaryType

-Optional parameter that specifies the handling of events at or near startIndex.
+Optional parameter that specifies the handling of data points at or near startIndex.

 string filter